MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-gateway.md

 LocalIPAddresses | IP addresses to be configured on the HNV gateway L3 network interface.<br/><br/> IP address from the logical network you created. | "10.127.134.55/25"
 PeerIPAddresses| IP address of the physical network gateway, reachable over L3 logical network.<br/><br/> IP address from the logical network you created. | "10.127.134.65"
-GatewaySubnet | Subnet to be used for routing between HVN gateway and tenant virtual network. | "192.168.2.0/24" RoutingSubnets | Static routes that need to be on the L3 interace on the HNV gateway. |
+GatewaySubnet | Subnet to be used for routing between HVN gateway and tenant virtual network. | "192.168.2.0/24" RoutingSubnets | Static routes that need to be on the L3 interface on the HNV gateway. |
 EnableBGP | Option to enable BGP.
 Default is false. |
 TenantASNRoutingSubnets |ASN number of tenant gateway.
 Only if BGP is enabled. |